 Even though it hurt her to hear those comments, especially after a 177 lbs weight loss, Dianne Hoffmeyer decided … Keep Reading!!!

-When speaking to a new parent, or parent to be, it seems to be human nature to offer advice.
+When speaking to a new parent, or parent to be, it seems to be human nature to offer advice, everything to the best postpartum girdle to co-sleeping in up for discussion.
 For most, it boils down to the same three pieces of advice.
 And trust me when I said, you aren’t the first person to tell them this, and you won’t be the last.
 We have all done it.
-I recognize that it really does come from a good place and there is no ill will attached.
-I am in no way … Keep Reading!!!
+I recognize that it really does come from a good place … Keep Reading!!!